com-lihaoyi/cask/docs/pages/1 - Cask: a Scala HTTP micro-framework.md

   zero values
 * `params: cask.QueryParams` if you want your route to be able to handle arbitrary query params without needing to list them out as separate arguments
-* `segments: cask.RemainingPathSegments` if you want to allow the endpoint to handle arbitrary sub-paths of the given path

 * `request: cask.Request` which provides lower level access to the things that the HTTP request provides